peter/clojure-api-slides/README.md

 # Building APIs with Clojure Slides

+These slides provide an introduction to the Clojure language and to building REST APIs with Clojure.

+The slides are available on [Github Pages](http://peter.github.io/clojure-api-slides).

-To serve the slides in index.html with Reveal.js:
+To serve the slides locally with Reveal.js:

 ```
 npm install -g grunt-cli